-Outdoor basketball covers are designed to withstand the rougher surfaces and conditions of outdoor play.
-You won’t have to worry about the ball being ruined by the concrete or acrylic courts you play on.
+Outdoor basketballs are designed to withstand the rougher surfaces and conditions of outdoor play.
+You won’t have to worry about the ball’s cover being completely ruined by the concrete or acrylic courts you play on.

-Besides, they can also be played indoors.
-They are the perfect all-round basketball to own – every player should own one.
+Being able to handle those difficult outdoor surfaces, they can of course also be played indoors.
+They are the perfect ‘all-round’ basketball to own – every player should own at least one.

 Composite Leather Or Rubber Cover?